PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

 ### H1 2024 PostHog company survey results

 We had a 79% response rate, or 33 out of 42 eligible respondents, for our H1 2024 survey.
 For our last survey, which covered Q4 2023, we had a 74% response rate.
 Since then, we’ve added 14 new team members and lost three.
 Ideally we’d get a response rate of 90% or higher, though we did have a good cross section of teams and tenures.
+We asked 16 questions that required a mix of qualatative and quantative responses.
+We've included details on how we ran the survey below to be totally transparent.
 Here's what our team members said.

 ### Highest scores